 We will also consider read-only Turing machines.
-For these, instead of the symbol \textsc{empty}, we demand the existence of the symbol \textsc{delimiter} which also is not an element of A(M).
+For these, instead of the symbol \textsc{empty}, we demand the existence of the symbol \textsc{delimiter} which also is not an element of $A(M)$.
 We assume that the transition table is such that whenever a tape head moves left and afterwards reads the symbol \textsc{delimiter}, its next move cannot be to the left; similarly for ``right'' in place of ``left''.

-We consider read-only Turing machines with multiple tape heads and with multiple tapes.
+Finally, we will consider read-only Turing machines with multiple tape heads and with multiple tapes.
 For the former, the instructions in the transition table cannot be conditioned on whether two tape-heads are in the same position.

-By a {\bf configuration} of a Turing machine $M$ we mean a triple consisting of a tape (or multiple tapes) with symbols written on it, a position of the tape head (or tape heads), and a state of $M$. {\bf Initial configuration} is a configuration whose state is the \textsc{initial} state, and (1) in the case of read-write Turing machines the tape consists of infinitely many \textsc{empty} symbols, followed by a word in the alphabet $A(M)$, followed by infinitely many \textsc{empty} symbols; (2) in the case of a read-only Turing machine each tape is finite and has the form \textsc{delimiter}, followed by the word in $A(M)$, followed by \textsc{delimiter}.
-In both cases the tape head (resp. heads) is assumed to be on the first symbol belonging to $A(M)$ on the tape (resp. each tape.)
+{\it Configuration} of a Turing machine $M$ is a triple consisting of a tape (or multiple tapes) with symbols written on it, a position of the tape head (or tape heads), and a state of $M$. {\it Initial configuration} is a configuration whose state is the \textsc{initial} state, and (i) in the case of a read-write Turing machine the tape consists of infinitely many \textsc{empty} symbols, followed by a word in the alphabet $A(M)$, followed by infinitely many \textsc{empty} symbols; (ii) in the case of a read-only Turing machine each tape is finite and has the form \textsc{delimiter}, followed by the word in $A(M)$, followed by \textsc{delimiter}.
+In both cases the tape head (resp. heads) is assumed to be on the first symbol belonging to $A(M)$ on the tape (resp. each tape).

-We say that a Turing machine $M$ is {\bf foolproof} iff it halts (i.e. enters the \textsc{accept} or the \textsc{reject} state) no matter what configuration it is put into before it starts operating.
-Note that this is stronger than saying that $M$ always halts, as we require that $M$ halts also on configurations which are not initial (and which in principle might not appear in any computation which starts from an initial configuration.)
+$M$ is {\it foolproof} if it halts (i.e. enters the \textsc{accept} or the \textsc{reject} state) no matter what configuration it is put into before it starts operating.
+Note that this is stronger than saying that $M$ always halts, as we require that $M$ halts also on configurations which are not initial (and which in principle might not appear in any computation which starts from an initial configuration).